 What people put into their bodies affects how their bodies work, move, and react to different situations in life; regardless of their age.
-Eating a nutritious diet can help older adults to maintain their strength and independence and reduce their risk of falling.
+Eating a diet that is energy dense and nutritiously adequate can help older adults to maintain their strength and independence and reduce their risk of falling.
 Poor nutrition can cause health effects such as dizziness, weakness, light-headedness, reduced concentration and headaches; all of which can increase older adult’s risk of falling.

 It is important to consider the possible underlying causes of poor nutrition.
 Many of these causes can be addressed in order to make it easier for older adults to eat a nutritious diet.
 Underlying causes can include: